LeGustaVinho/hermit-crab-test/README.md

 - Project documentation;

 ## Overview

 The project is a 2D game developed in Unity, with a modular architecture that facilitates maintenance and scalability.

+All design, code, documentation and testing were completed in 4 days.

 The code is organized into several namespaces, each responsible for specific aspects of the game:

 - HermitCrab.Camera: Manages the behavior and configuration of the camera using Cinemachine.
 - HermitCrab.Character: Contains the logic of the characters (player and enemies), including movement, animation, attacks, collisions and reactions to damage.